Benfarhat/PHP-coding-interview/README.md

 ## In PHP, objects are they passed by value or by reference?

-In PHP, by default obects are passed as [reference](http://www.php.net/manual/en/migration5.oop.php).
+In PHP, by default objects are passed as [reference](http://www.php.net/manual/en/migration5.oop.php).

 If you want to assign by value instead, you should clone your object.